Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 ### Message feature

-I would like to have a feature where there is a message section for the users, where they could get updates on campaigns that they have donated to.
+I would like to have a feature with a message section for the users to get updates on campaigns they have donated.

 ### Overfunded campaigns